nathanreyes/v-calendar-docs/api.md

 ### Content Style

-Content hover style is just a style object.
+Content style is just a style object.
 All normal style properties apply.

-### Content Hover Style
+### Content Hover Style (Deprecated)

-Content hover style is just a style object.
-All normal style properties apply.
+> NOTE: As of *v0.8.0*, the `contentHoverStyle` property has been deprecated in favor of using a function to define the `contentStyle` property.
+This functions accepts an object parameter with the following properties (`isHovered`, `isFocused`, [`day`](#day-object)).
+This function should return the configured style.